Minimum Car Insurance Requirements by State: How Much Do You Need?

 Arkansas | $25,000 per person; $50,000 per accident | $25,000 per accident | None |

 - ** Maine, New Hampshire, Pennsylvania: Maine and New Hampshire require "medical payments coverage," while Pennsylvania requires "medical benefits coverage."
-Both operate like PIP.
+Both work like PIP.

 - *** Michigan: State requires $1 million of property protection insurance (PPI), which acts like PIP but for property damage instead of bodily injury.